 2. Are there legal defenses to Penal Code 247.5 PC?

-If a person is accused of pointing a laser at an aircraft, then he can challenge the accusation by raising a legal defense.
+If you are accused of pointing a laser at an aircraft, then you can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.

 Three common defenses are: